-- 1. Ensure that you have checked all the minimum requirements, as described in "Pre-Installation Tasks" on page 1. - 2.
-Log on to the computer as the user who will install Oracle SES.
+- Ensure that you have checked all the minimum requirements, as described in "Pre-Installation Tasks". - 2.
+Log in to the computer as the user who will install Oracle SES.
 (Oracle SES must be installed by a non-root user.) - 3.
 Insert the Oracle Secure Enterprise Search DVD. - 4.
-If your computer does not have automount, then see "Mounting the DVD-ROM" on page 13 for steps on mounting the DVD-ROM manually.

-5. Start up the installer:
+If your computer does not have automount, then see "Mounting the DVD-ROM" for steps on mounting the DVD-ROM manually. - 5.
+Start the installer: